kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 ### Possible Enhancements in the future

-1. Try to make the resourcequtas bulletproof by adding a mechanism of "pending"/"reserved" quota which is filled before the NodeDeployment creation
+1. Try to make the resourcequotas bulletproof by adding a mechanism of "pending"/"reserved" quota which is filled before the NodeDeployment creation
 2. Add a possibility to set user groups and set quotas per group
+3. Possibility to set `maxClusters` for a project/user

 ## Tasks and effort